 During our work together we may regularly evaluate how the counselling is going and if it is the most suitable form of support for you at this time.

-If you feel that our online counselling relationship is not working, if you require a counsellor with specific expertise, or if online work is not suitable for you then I will help you find a counsellor to best suit your needs.
+If you feel that our online counselling relationship is not working, if you require a counsellor with specific expertise, or if online work is not suitable for you then I am happy to explore some alternative options with you.

 As I am not available for emergency contact I highly recommend you get in touch with your doctor or emergency services in your area if you feel particularly distressed at any time.
-Alternatively you can contact Samaritans online email@example.com or by telephone 08457909090
+Alternatively you can contact Samaritans online: email@example.com or by telephone: 116 123 (free any time from any phone).

 If you are resident outside the UK – Befrienders Worldwide is a very useful crisis support website which can direct you to a helpline in your country – http://www.befrienders.org/